The National Alumni Survey is a biennial, national survey among all recently graduated master’s students at Dutch universities.

 For the purpose of this research, the universities have passed on your email address to research agency Centerdata and IVA Onderwijs.
 They send the invitation on behalf of these universities.

-The questionnaire for the NAE2021 will be online in the period October – December 2021.
+The questionnaire for the NAE2023 will be online in the timeframe October – December 2023.
+The initial invitation will be send out in October.
 With the personal login code stated in the e-mail, you can start the questionnaire directly.

 Did you not receive an e-mail or letter, but you do belong to the target group (graduated one to one and a half years ago with a master’s degree)?